via Lawrence Jackson

 For 50 years, Sesame Street has always been a show that uplifts Black children.

-In 1969, Harvard psychiatrist Dr. Chester Pierce joins Sesame Street creators as senior adviser - directing the show towards an inclusive message that grew to specialize in producing content for the explicit purpose of combatting racist stereotypical tropes television viewers had grown accustomed to.
+In 1969, Harvard psychiatrist Dr. Chester Pierce joined Sesame Street creators as senior adviser - directing the show towards an inclusive message that grew to specialize in producing content for the explicit purpose of combatting racist stereotypical tropes television viewers had grown accustomed to.

 Thanks to Pierce’s expertise, set designers used a Harlem neighborhood (complete with stoops and sidewalks) as inspiration that uplifted the experiences of urban youth for the iconic 123 Sesame Street.